Skip to content

 Frequently asked questions

-Is NetSpeed free?
+Is LiveMetrics free?

-Is NetSpeed a speed test?
+Is LiveMetrics a speed test?

 No. A speed test generates traffic to a remote server to measure a maximum.
-NetSpeed is passive — it reports the real throughput already flowing through your Mac, second by second, with nothing to run.
+LiveMetrics is passive — it reports the real throughput already flowing through your Mac, second by second, with nothing to run.

 Why does it read zero when I'm idle?